 Reed or Willow Fencing

 Reed panels are lightweight and simple to install.
-I love how they add a touch of the tropics to my garden while providing privacy.
+I love how they add a touch of the tropics to my garden while providing privacy, making them one of my favorite ways to cover a chain link fence.

 Potted Plant Barrier